Bomb cyclone, tornadoes and possible nor’easter all likely to hit US the next week

 More than 160,000 users in California, over 170,000 in Washington, and over 28,000 in Oregon have been left without power as of Sunday.

-The NWS’s meteorologists have predicted up to 10 inches of rain over the west coast in the aftermath of the bomb cyclone.
+The NWS’ meteorologists have predicted up to 10 inches of rain over the west coast in the aftermath of the bomb cyclone.

 “It’s an atmospheric river already moving through northern California,” meteorologist Marc Chenard told Reuters.
 “Atmospheric rivers” are narrow paths of moist air that contain an excess amount of water vapour, causing heavy rains.